 Feeling safe in your environment

-Key to supporting children with selective mutism is to make their environment feel safe.
+Key to supporting teenagers with selective mutism is to make their environment feel safe.
 There are several ways we can do that:

 - Desensitisation – creating gradual exposure to social situations in where speech would be expected.
 For example, socialising in small groups with familiar people.

-- Positive Reinforcement – Not patronising (never talk down to children or ANYONE), but celebrating small wins to create that safe space of positive reinforcement.
+- Positive Reinforcement – Not patronising but celebrating small wins to create that safe space of positive reinforcement.

-- Building Social Skills – However, not all children/people want to be sociable.
+- Building Social Skills – However, not all people want to be sociable.
 Some may struggle to make connections/friends, but ask, do they really want them?
 We don’t want to encourage masking/fawning.

 - Anxiety-focussed support – There are so many techniques designed to manage and reduce anxiety.
 Everyone is different so everyone will respond better to different things.